-“Analytical AI has only characteristics consistent with cognitive intelligence; generating a cognitive representation of the world and using learning based on past experience to inform future decisions.”
+“Analytical AI has characteristics consistent with cognitive intelligence; generating a representation of the world and using learning based on past experience to inform future decisions.”

 Both statements are reflective of the new era of analytical instrumentation.
 Concepts of AI are being refined and integrated into liquid chromatography, mass spectrometry, and other technology platforms, with the ultimate goals of alleviating bottlenecks and resource consumption while boosting efficiency and productivity.

 We take a moment to highlight critical aspects affecting current LC and LC-MS workflows and detail new technologies designed with analytical “problem solving” in mind.

 The rate limiting steps of LC-MS workflows continue to include tedious sample prep and time-consuming sample LC separations.
 New technologies are addressing the second issue with intelligent multiplexing LC solutions.

 The SCIEX MPX 2.0 High Throughput System is designed to essentially double the LC-MS analysis rate by coupling parallel LC runs with a single mass spec instrument.
 The result is twice the speed with the same power of interrogation for which SCIEX is known – an ideal solution for high-throughput and large-cohort sample workflows.
 The system can: 1) stagger injections from each of two HPLC systems running the same method, 2) stagger injections from two HPLC systems running two different methods, 3) run two sequential sample batches from two HPLC systems.

 The intelligent kicker with the MPX 2.0 system is the automated sample carryover monitoring feature.
 The system detects carryover and automatically injects solvent blanks to clean the liquid stream.
 Once clean, the system continues to analyze samples, automatically reinjecting samples that could have been affected by the carryover.
 The MPX software flags high concentration samples as well, allowing easy detection of those requiring a re-run.